limeiralucas/viewers-leaderboard-backend/README.md

 ```

 ### Set environment variables
 Some environment variables need to be set before running the application.
-You can create your own `.env` file or create a copy of `.env.example` and make the necessary changes,
+You can create your own `.env` file or create a copy of `.env.example` and make the necessary changes.

 ```
 # .env